kot-behemoth/dotfiles/README.md

 - [ ] Emacs daemon always running
 - [ ] Markdown mode
 - [ ] NeoTree with evil
+- [ ] why does ibuffer accept "d", but then requires "x" to apply?

 # Things to get done to replace PyCharm
 - [ ] Projectile